Freetz/freetz/make/README.md

     LFTP is sophisticated file transfer program with command line interface.
 It supports FTP, HTTP, FISH, SFTP, HTTPS and FTPS protocols.
 GNU Readline library is used for input.

   * **[lighttpd 1.4.59](../docs/make/lighttpd.md)<a id='lighttpd'></a>**<br>
     Security, speed, compliance, and flexibility -- all of these describe lighttpd (pron. lighty) which is rapidly redefining efficiency of a webserver; as it is designed and optimized for high performance environments.
 With a small memory footprint compared to other web-servers, effective management of the cpu-load, and advanced feature set (FastCGI, SCGI, Auth, Output-Compression, URL-Rewriting and many more) lighttpd is the perfect solution for every server that is suffering load problems.
-In case you want to configure virtual hosts, you may want to consider the package onlinechanged-cgi which allows you to
+In case you want to configure virtual hosts, you may want to consider the package onlinechanged-cgi which allows you to configure multiple DynDNS entries for your box.
      - [Einrichtung](../docs/make/lighttpd.md#einrichtung)
      - [Perl](../docs/make/lighttpd.md#perl)